KHAJArEDDY/Hello_World_khaja/README.md

 # Hello_World_khaja
-All Azure Practice things are posted here
+All Azure Practice things are posted